Car Maintenance Supplies

 12. Compass

-In case you find yourself in an unfamiliar area, a compass can help you navigate and find your way back.
+If you find yourself in an unfamiliar area, a compass can help you navigate and find your way back.
+Compass

 13. Matches

-Matches are essential for starting a fire if needed, such as for emergency warmth or cooking.
-Matches: A Versatile Tool for Prepping
+Having matches is essential for starting a fire if needed, such as for emergency warmth or cooking.
+Matches: A Versatile Tool for Prepping I’d suggest you get waterproof matches since you don’t know what the weather conditions will be when you have to start that emergency fire to stay warm or to alert rescuers.

 14. Spray bottle with washer fluid

-It’s a good idea to have a spray bottle filled with washer fluid is useful for cleaning your windshield when driving in dusty or muddy conditions.
+It’s a good idea to have a spray bottle filled with washer fluid to help clean your windshield when driving in dusty or muddy conditions.

 15. 1 gallon of coolant/antifreeze

-Having a spare gallon of coolant can help you top up your vehicle’s cooling system if needed.
+If needed, a spare gallon of coolant can help you top up your vehicle’s cooling system.

 16. Car window break tool

-A car window break tool can be used in emergencies to quickly shatter a window and escape.
+A car window break tool can be used in emergencies to shatter a window and escape quickly.

 17. Poncho/rain gear/change of clothes